-I had no idea that so many people had so much either negativity or nonchalance toward high school reunions until I started planning my own.
+I had no idea that so many people had so much nonchalance toward high school reunions until I started planning my own.
 Maybe my school was just atypical, but I had been looking forward to a reunion ever since I graduated.
 At my school, we had always been a small but close-knit class.
-Even though we had your typical social groups, we were pretty friendly toward one another.
+Even though we had your typical social groups, we were all pretty friendly toward one another.
 And in our community, almost all the kids traveled through the same school and had the same classes from kindergarten through senior year, so we all knew each other really well.

 With that being said, I want to spread the word about how great reunions can be, because once I started telling my new friends and co-workers about my reunion, almost all of them said they didn’t or wouldn’t go to their own.

-9 Reasons You Should Consider Attending Your Reunion
+9 Reasons You Should Attend Your Reunion

 - One of the reasons many people said a reunion isn’t worth it is because with Facebook, they already know what everyone’s up to.
 The thing is, Facebook leaves a lot out, and there’s a lot to be said for the social experience of face-to-face, in-person interaction.
 There’s just something about hearing your old classmates tell you about their lives now that you will never get from stalking them online.
 In a day and age where so much of our interactions are online, it’s worth it to get out of the house and have real conversations.